fission/fission.io/content/en/docs/usage/observability/prometheus.md

 With Grafana, visuals dashboards can be created to monitor multiple metrics in an organized way.

-One such dashboard can be found [here](https://github.com/fission/examples/blob/master/dashboards/prometheus-fission-functions.json).
-This dashboard shows log metrics from all the major components of Fission.
+You can refer to [this dashboard](https://github.com/fission/examples/blob/master/dashboards/prometheus-fission-functions.json) that shows log metrics from all the major components of Fission.

 Once imported, the dashboard will look similar to below image.

 ![Prometheus Fission Functions dashboard](../assets/prometheus-grafana.png)

-There will be more dashboards added to the same [location](https://github.com/fission/examples/blob/master/dashboards) over time.
+View the list of all [Fission dashboards](https://github.com/fission/examples/blob/master/dashboards) posted over time.